gvwilson/thirdbit/src/fiction/cloudherd/index.md

 They filled the next few minutes with things simultaneously trivial and important, like whether Sensy liked his mustache
-("No, but he's so proud of it") and whether they would pair up on the long journey down to the plains ("Are you serious?
+("No, but he's so proud of it") and whether they would do any night watches together on the long journey down to the plains ("Are you serious?
 My *anna* would lock me up with the camels if she caught us!").
 Noxy had almost relaxed by the time Sensy very casually asked, "So what about you and Thokmay?"